Last updated: June 26, 2026

 Can video poker strategy guarantee a profit?

-Does a higher RTP make a game safe?
+Does a higher RTP make video poker safe?

 No. RTP is theoretical, long-run and assumption-based.
-It does not remove variance, operator terms, availability limits, tax issues or responsible-gambling risk.
+It does not remove variance, mistakes, operator terms, availability limits, tax issues or gambling risk.

 Should I increase stake size for five-coin payouts?

-No. Some paytables change the royal-flush payout at five coins, but you should not increase your wager beyond a fixed entertainment budget to chase a theoretical return.
+No. Some paytables use a larger royal-flush payout at five coins, but you should not increase wager size beyond a fixed entertainment budget to chase theoretical RTP.

-Can practice mode prove that I know the strategy?
+Can practice mode prove that I know video poker strategy?

 No. Practice can help with paytable recognition and examples, but it cannot prove exact strategy execution under pressure or predict paid-play outcomes.